Picolab/aries-cloudagent-pico/README.md

 You can repeat steps 2 and 3 for each ACA-Pico agent you want

+The recommended way to install the rulesets is to use the semi-automated installer (instructions [here](https://github.com/Picolab/aries-cloudagent-pico/tree/master/NEXT#semi-automating-ruleset-installation))

 You can have as many node pico-engine instances running as you care to support